HackYourFuture/HTML-CSS/Week3/MAKEME.md

 > Tip: Use GIT and GitHub along the way, you can easily use this project as part of your portfolio!

 ### 5. PROJECT: Responsive website

+> Before you start this exercises, make sure to create a folder inside the `hyf-html-exercises` folder.
+Create a `week3` folder and put this exercise files inside.

 > Tip: Use GIT and GitHub along the way, you can easily use this project as part of your portfolio!